openrisc/tutorials/README.md

 We are currently in progress working on a new structure and the intended outline is:

- - Intro *TODO*
+ - Intro - OK
-   - Programmers Guide - Link to the architecture
+   - Programmers Guide - Link to architecture spec, etc.
    - Getting EDA tools, quartus, vivado

  - [Toolchains](https://openrisc.io/tutorials/toolchains.html) - Stub *TODO*